gisborne/gisborne.me/_posts/2024-01-05-AIs-are-Prophets.md

 ---
 layout: post
 ---
-# AIs are Prophets.
-Beware of Prophets.
+# Beware the AI Prophets 1: Don’t Follow the Prophets Into Hell

 > Deep in the human unconscious is a pervasive need for a logical universe that makes sense.
 But the real universe is always one step beyond logic.
 - Frank Herbert, God Emperor of Dune